MarziehMgh/Beehaviour/README.md

 ## 1.Idea

 ### Bees...behaviour
-The honey bee dance language is a dance through which bees communicate to each other where the food sources are.
+The honey bee dance language is a dance through which bees communicate with each other about where the food sources are.
 It is considered by many as one of the most intriguing communication systems in the animal world.
 This natural phenomenon is not widely known, but it is very interesting since it is based on precise rules.
 Bees perform different types of dance depending on the distance of the food from the hive.
-The dances analyzed in our project are Round dance, Sickle dance and Waggle dance.
+The dances analyzed in our project are round dance, sickle dance and waggle dance.

 In our project, the user has to choose a food source by clicking on it.
 This action will allow the user to learn information about that specific food source.
 Furthermore, depending on the position of the latter, the user will be asked to perform one of the three dances mentioned above.